-Chief Executive Officer: Martin Powell 47-58 Bastwick Street, London EC1V 3PS +44 (0)20 7235 4535 membership@istructe.org www.istructe.org Companies House No: RC000274 Registered Charity number: 233392 Institute of Water Institute of Water Established in 1945 as Association of Water Distribution Officers.
+Chief Executive Officer: Martin Powell 47-58 Bastwick Street, London EC1V 3PS +44 (0)20 7235 4535 membership@istructe.org www.istructe.org Companies House No: RC000274 Registered Charity number: 233392

+Institute of Water Established in 1945 as Association of Water Distribution Officers.
 Incorporated in 1954.
-Sector: Water and waste water About: The Institute of Water is a professional body solely dedicated to supporting the careers of people working in the UK Water Sector.
-It supports and develops members' careers by providing a unique learning, developing and networking framework Mission: To inspire our members to reach their potential through learning, development, recognition and networking.
-Vision: To have the best people working in the UK Water Sector.
+Sector: Water and waste water About: The Institute of Water is a professional body solely dedicated to supporting the careers of people working in the UK water sector.
+It supports and develops members' careers by providing a unique learning, developing and networking framework.
+Mission: To inspire our members to reach their potential through learning, development, recognition and networking.
+Vision: To have the best people working in the UK water sector.
 Members: Membership of the Institute of Water has something to offer everyone employed in the water sector, from a new recruit to a Managing Director.
 Members are either employed, in study or have an interest in the water, wastewater and associated industries.
-Approximate number of members: 2,000 O Licensed to award: Eng Tech I Eng C Eng Registered members: 43 183 24 Grades of Membership: Student Member; Associate Member; Technician Member (TMIWater); Corporate Member (MIWater); Fellow Member (FIWater); Honorary Fellow Member.
+Approximate number of members: 2,100 Q Licensed to award: lEng C Eng Registered members: 47 175 28 Grades of Membership: Student Member; Associate Member; Technician Member (TMIWater); Corporate Member (MIWater); Fellow Member (FIWater); Honorary Fellow Member.
 Specialist interest groups: Numerous regional groups.
-Member Benefits Structure: Eight branches in the UK; international presence.
+Member benefits Structure: Eight branches in the UK; international presence.
 Contact details: